International College of the Cayman Islands: Awarded Degrees

+The college awarded degrees to 54 students in January 2010 at its 37th annual commencement ceremony and 72 degrees two years later in January 2012 at the 39th annual commencement.
+In 2014, there were 44 graduates with 46 degrees awarded: 18 associate degrees, 16 bachelor's degrees, five master's degrees in human resources and seven master's degrees in business administration.
+In 2017, forty-six ICCI students received degrees including 17 students who received Bachelor of Science degrees and 17 who earned associate degrees.

+Summer 2023 saw 31 graduations, including 11 Associate Degrees, 9 Bachelor's degrees and 11 Master's degrees.

 Accreditation

 ICCI is accredited by ASIC UK as a Premier Institution.
 The International Accreditation Council for Business Education (IACBE) has accredited all of ICCI's business programs.

 The Association of Chartered Certified Accountants (ACCA) has granted “Exemption Accreditation” to the college.
 Exemption Accreditation means ICCI graduates are exempted from certain examination papers ordinarily required by the ACCA.
 ICCI is recognized by the Cayman Islands Education Council which gives credence to its degrees.
 Caymanian students attending ICCI are eligible for participation in Cayman Islands Government Scholarship.